RJCB/react-quiz-app-2/README.md

 ## Ideas
 1. Provide user with an option to choose number of questions,category, difficulty.
 Right now, we fetch 5 questions of Any type with Medium difficulty.
 2. Add timer
+3. parse unicode and show proper characers
-3. Confetti if user scores 100% (maybe)
+4. Confetti if user scores 100% (maybe)